mesacarlos/WebConsole/README.md

 - You can create as many admins as you want repeating this step.
 - If you want to create a view-only user, remove the `{}` after `viewer: ` and do the same process as for admin users below `viewer: `.
 You can also create as many viewers as needed.

 The rest of the fields are used for SSL configuration.
-You can see a tutorial on how to activate SSL [in this link](https://github.com/mesacarlos/WebConsole/wiki/SSL-Configuration).
+You can learn how to activate SSL [here](https://github.com/mesacarlos/WebConsole/wiki/SSL-Configuration).
 SSL **is not** required for WebConsole to work, you can still use it without encription, unless you are hosting your client in a HTTPS server, in this case is mandatory to enable SSL in all your servers due to web browsers restrictions.

 ## Using web interface